BallAerospace/COSMOS/_docs/screens.md

 {% endhighlight %}

 ### RANGEBAR
-The RANGEBAR widget displays a graphical representation of where an items value falls withing a range.
+The RANGEBAR widget displays a graphical representation of where an items value falls withing a range horizontally.

 | Parameter | Description | Required |
 |-----------|-------------|----------|